zutsusemi/MICCAI2023-TopoLab-Labels/README.md

 # TopoLab-Labels
-The labels for the open-source dataset used in the paper "Topology-Preserving Automatic Labeling of Coronary Arteries via Anatomy-aware Connection Classifier"
+The labels provided for the open-source dataset used in the paper "Topology-Preserving Automatic Labeling of Coronary Arteries via Anatomy-aware Connection Classifier"

 ## Description
 The labels are stored in .json files, and each json has the following structure: